A hybrid dynamical-stochastic model of maximum temperature time series of Imphal, Northeast India incorporating nonlinear feedback and noise diagnostics: Results Discussion

-Fig.~\ref{Fig3} presents the deterministic model of eq.~\eqref{deterministic} or the first term of eq.~\eqref{fin_model}, with the blue curve indicating the dominant and secondary components extracted directly from the SSA components and the red curve represents the Fourier Fit to the original time series data of January after performing FFT on the dominant and secondary components.
+Fig.~\ref{Fig3} presents the deterministic component (eq.~\eqref{deterministic}) of the hybrid model of eq.~\eqref{fin_model}, with the blue curve indicating the dominant and secondary components extracted directly from the SSA components and the red curve representing the Fourier Fit to the original $T_{\textrm{max}}$ time series data of January after performing FFT on the dominant and secondary components.
 The two time series are seen to match almost perfectly.
-To quantify the performance of the deterministic model, we employ three different statistical metrics, namely, coefficient of determination ($R^2$), root mean square error ($RMSE$), and Kling-Gupta efficiency ($KGE$) (see Appendix~\ref{sec:at} for descriptions).
+To assess this matching, we employ three different statistical metrics, namely, coefficient of determination ($R^2$), root mean square error ($RMSE$), and Kling-Gupta efficiency ($KGE$) (see Appendix~\ref{sec:at} for descriptions).
 For the Fourier fit of January data, values of $R^2$, $RMSE$, and $KGE$ are given in the legend.
-We further find good matches between the original and model-generated time series for the remaining months as well; month-wise statistical metrics are provided in the third column of Table~\ref{Table1}.
+We also find good matches between the original and model-generated time series for the remaining months; month-wise statistical metrics are provided in the third column of Table~\ref{Table1}.